flancia-coop/doc.anagora.org/flancia-meet.md

                     - and/or [[wikilinks]] :)
                 - [[bouncepaw]] likes organic metaphors, thought of [[silkworm club]] in 2021 because of silkworms producing silk, and [[silk]] feeling like a good metaphor for [[code]]
                     - the club never happened
+- digital groups are a new kind of groups.
+Historically speaking, they are the newest+youngest, despite being ~50 yo.

 # #push [[flancia-meet-2022-03-12]]
 - attending: [[j0lms]] [[neil]] [[flancian]]